3 people killed at Michigan State University; gunman dead

 “They’ve been hiding, all the lights off in a dark room,” Adams said.

-Aedan Kelley, a junior who lives a half-mile (less than a kilometer) east of campus, said he locked his doors and covered his windows “just in case.”
+Aedan Kelley, a junior who lives a half-mile east of campus, said he locked his doors and covered his windows “just in case.”
 Sirens were constant, and a helicopter hovered overhead.

 “It’s all very frightening,” Kelley said.
 “And then I have all these people texting me wondering if I’m OK, which is overwhelming.”